TrevorPhippard/gerd/README.md

 # The Gerd Game
-Coffee give me acid reflux, now it's a game to see how much I can drink before a bad time.
-Srsly, its a game!
+Coffee gave me acid reflux, so now it's a game to see how much I can drink before having a bad time.

 [Demo](https://trevorphippard.github.io/gerd/) - Give it a Try!

 ## How to Play

-* Get the coffee by keypad or buttons
+* Get the coffee by using the keypad or UI buttons
-* avoid acid reflux
+* Avoid the acid reflux
-* see how many points you can get
+* See how many points you can get!